 We’re going to chat a little bit about the basics of DISC.
 As you know Athlete Assessments uses DISC as the core of all of the work that we do.
 I just wanted to give you a few quick tips on what DISC is really all about.

 But as I said, first and foremost, DISC is about behavior.
 The big difference between behavior and personality, and this is the key reason that we use DISC, is that behavior is flexible.
-You can actually change your behaviour.
-The other thing about behaviour is that it is what you feel is the most appropriate behaviour in the context of a given environment.
+You can actually change your behavior.
+The other thing about behavior is that it is what you feel is the most appropriate behavior in the context of a given environment.
 The environment can influence behavior significantly.